Stone Arch Bridge to close in the evenings leading up to July 4 with temporary gates

 Last year’s 4th of July saw fireworks fired at people and homes that injured several people.

-Shaffer said in her post that “We cannot repeat the threat to general public safety in our parks and streets that we experienced last year at this time.”
+Elizabeth Shaffer, the Minneapolis Park Commissioner, said in a post made Wedneday that, “We cannot repeat the threat to general public safety in our parks and streets that we experienced last year at this time.”

+However, the Marcy-Holmes Neighborhood Association expressed its concerns over the proposal and drafted a letter for the park board and city leaders.

+“While we understand there have been incidents near the bridge, our organization cannot support a 10-hour closure of this critical route with next to warning,” the association’s letter said in part.